 In this article we will explain you how unauthorized access happens and how to protect your accounts.
 We hope that after having read this article you will take all recommended measures to protect your accounts.

-Remember, if somebody, even if it’s a Wargaming CEO, asks you for a password of your account, do not share it under any circumstances!
-We would also appreciate if you inform our Support Service Team about cases when potential attackers are trying to find out your confidential information.
+Remember, if somebody, even if it’s the Wargaming CEO, asks you for a password of your account, do not share it under any circumstances!
+We would also appreciate it, if you inform our Support Service Team about cases when potential attackers are trying to find out your confidential information.
 This will help us to rid World of Tanks from another rascal stealing accounts.

 We may have you a little surprised you with this rule.
 Why update a browser if the game runs from a client?
 Let us explain.
-Your web browser is just like any other software - it is made by people, so it may contain bugs or have vulnerabilities.
+Your web browser is just like any other software - it is made by people, so it may contain bugs or vulnerabilities.
 Typically, developers are pretty quick to eliminate them and release an updated version.
 However, if you do not update regularly, your web browser may stay vulnerable to external attacks and criminals could steal data from your account.

 Perhaps phishing is a term unfamiliar to you, but we'll explain everything.
 Phishing is a way of fraudulently attempting to acquire information such as usernames, passwords, and credit card details.

 In order to steal your confidential information thieves create phishing sites whose main goal is to trick you into giving away your login and password.
-For example, they may use a web site hat looks identical to the real game site but the address will not be worldoftanks.eu.
-Instead it will be something very similar, e.g. wordoftanks.eu or worldotanks.eu.
+For example, they may use a web site that looks identical to the real game site but the address will not be worldoftanks.eu.
+Instead, it will be something very similar, e.g. wordoftanks.eu or worldotanks.eu.
 A fake site interface would seem very familiar to the one you are used to, but by entering your data on this site means you would most likely lose your account.

 Another example of a phishing site is so-called cheat or script collectors to hack a server.
 Usually on this type of site you would see a very basic design and a bit of text where a website creator brags how he has cracked the game server.
 He also ‘generously’ offers to load any account with gold.
-The only thing he needs is your username and password in order to complete ‘a transaction.’
+The only thing he needs is your username and password in order to complete ‘the transaction.’